unjs/capnp-es/README.md

 See [playground](./playground/) for examples and learn more about `.capnp` schema in [language docs](https://capnproto.org/language.html).

+---

+You can also use `capnp-es` as a compiler plugin for `capnpc`.

+When doing so, you can set the output format using the env var `CAPNP_ES_OUT_FORMAT=js,ts,dts`.
+This takes the same options and format as the `-o` flag.

 ### Reading Messages

 Here's a quick usage example: